uoou/AWildernessOfDragons/essay.md

 2. A quite different point, deriving from the second paragraph in the introduction: in OFS Tolkien identifies elves as *the* denizens of Faërie; but of course, *all* the inhabitants of Faërie 'are in and of Faërie' and 'have their being in its nature'.
 This surely stands behind the enchantments woven into so much of the narrative of LOTR - from old man willow to the barrow wights to the water of the dead marshes - the things and beings of Faërie are simply doing what they naturally do: casting enchantments (= generating dream-like states of consciousness). *In a way*, all these enchantments are *like* the telling of fairy stories.
 (But it is only the Elvish form of this enchantment that the mortal composer of fairy stories aspires to imitate).

+---- on this last point, Tom writes:

+>As we can see, enchanted consciousness can cut both ways, for good or for ill, depending on the source of the enchantment.
+The whole narrative in this passage, from the moment the hobbits wake up to the moment Frodo is taken by the Barrow-wight, is vague and dark, full of fear and deceptions, the reader having no more idea of what is going on than the characters do (1.viii.140).
+By contrast, the vivid description of the tales Bombadil tells reads more like the hobbits were witnessing the events rather than just hearing them retold: 'and still on and back Tom went singing out into ancient starlight, when only the Elf-sires were awake' (1.vii.131).

+>Song has this power in Middle-earth, to fascinate the mind, to shape its perceptions, and even to bring visions of what is being sung; and this has evidently been so since Ilúvatar said 'Behold your choiring and your music' to the Ainur (The Book of Lost Tales 1.55; Silmarillion 17).
+We have seen this before with Old Man Willow, Bombadil, and Goldberry.
+We will see it later in Rivendell (2.i.233).
+We are seeing it now, I would argue, in the perceptions of the hobbits in hours leading up to their capture.
+Somewhere, as the narrator's dismissal of a more prosaic explanation above, and as Frodo's statement to Merry below, that he 'thought that he was lost' (1.viii.143, emphasis mine), strongly suggest, the Barrow-wight was singing from the moment the hobbits stopped for lunch.

+>...
+As different as the songs of Frodo and the wight are from each other, they are the same in one respect.
+Both are invocations of a power they do not themselves possess. ...
+Bombadil's three songs invoke nothing but his own place within the world, and simply issue commands, banishing the wight to the outer darkness (1.viii.142)...

+I think 'song' is kind of synonymois with fairy story and both with 'spell of enchantment'.

 ###Another Section